2

 6

 • $\begingroup$ "PSK is inherently constant-envelope" ?!
 Certainly not in the general case.
 For example, BPSK goes through zero amplitude with each phase change.
-If PSK was truly constant-envelope, variations like OQPSK would have no reason to exist. $\endgroup$ Jun 17, 2018 at 13:19
+If PSK was truly constant-envelope, variations like OQPSK would have no reason to exist. $\endgroup$ Commented Jun 17, 2018 at 13:19

 • $\begingroup$ @PhilFrost-W8II you're absolutely right! between symbol instants, you can have arbitrary amplitude reductions :) I should clarify that for anything that is used as a voice AGC, the bandwidth of the control will utterly ignore these.
-Thanks! $\endgroup$ Jun 17, 2018 at 13:23
+Thanks! $\endgroup$ Commented Jun 17, 2018 at 13:23

 • $\begingroup$ In a amateur radio context, not necessarily.
-There are modulations in use where the symbol rate is slow enough that it becomes relevant to AGC. $\endgroup$ Jun 17, 2018 at 13:26
+There are modulations in use where the symbol rate is slow enough that it becomes relevant to AGC. $\endgroup$ Commented Jun 17, 2018 at 13:26

-• $\begingroup$ I've not worked with a voice AGC before – but considering you don't want to change the volume of what you're saying halfway through a syllable, and a syllable is at least 1/20 in length, a baudrate of 50 Hz would be pretty safe, wouldn't it? $\endgroup$ Jun 17, 2018 at 13:32
+• $\begingroup$ I've not worked with a voice AGC before – but considering you don't want to change the volume of what you're saying halfway through a syllable, and a syllable is at least 1/20 in length, a baudrate of 50 Hz would be pretty safe, wouldn't it? $\endgroup$ Commented Jun 17, 2018 at 13:32

 • 1

 $\begingroup$ Perhaps, but I'm not confident what's called "AGC" on some ham transmitters doesn't overlap with what probably should be called "voice compression".
-It probably depends quite a bit on the particular transmitter in use. $\endgroup$ Jun 17, 2018 at 13:43
+It probably depends quite a bit on the particular transmitter in use. $\endgroup$ Commented Jun 17, 2018 at 13:43

 You must log in to answer this question.